Motorcycle safety! Help us stop the blowing of grass clippings and debris on the roadways!

 Require ISP's with state contracts to abide by net neutrality principles.

 I'm calling on [Matt Bevin] to issue an executive order requiring internet service providers with state contracts to abide by net neutrality principles.
 This would mean that in order to receive a contract with the state of [Kentucky] government, internet service providers like Verizon and Comcast must not block or throttle web content or create internet fast lanes.
 State governments can be some of the biggest consumers of internet services so this will send a strong message.
 Furthermore, this can be done.
 In January of 2018, Montana Governor Steve Bullock (D) signed an executive order to do just this, explaining “This is a simple step states can take to preserve and protect net neutrality.
 We can’t wait for folks in Washington DC to come to their senses and reinstate these rules.”
-Please my petition asking [Matt Bevin] to require all internet service providers with state contracts to abide by net neutrality rules.
+Please my petition asking [Matt Bevin] and [any other Ky.
+State official ] to require all internet service providers with state contracts to abide by net neutrality rules.

 Help Pass the CHARLIES FIVE ACT/BILL